adamlazz/rsink/README.md

 * Destination folders can be `.` for root of drive.
 * There can be 0 or more excludes.
 * There are space characters between the tokens in each line.
-* There must be a new line at the end of the `config` file.

 ## Profiles